 Description

-A code intended to encode a piece, or block, of a data stream on a block of \(n\) symbols.
-Each symbol is taken from some fixed possibly infinite alphabet \(\Sigma\) [1; Ch.
-3], which can include bits, Galois fields, rings, or real numbers.
+A code intended to encode a piece, or block, of a data stream on a block of \(n\) symbols, with each symbol taking values from a fixed alphabet \(\Sigma\).

-The overall alphabet of the code is \(\Sigma^n\), and \(n\) is called the length of the code.
+The overall alphabet of the code is \(\Sigma^n\), and \(n\) is called the length of the code [1; Ch.
+3].
 In some cases, only a subset of \(\Sigma^n\) is available to use for constructing the code.
 For example, in the case of spherical codes, one is constrained to \(n\)-dimensional real vectors on the unit sphere.
+The table below lists the most common alphabets used in block codes, along with names of the corresponding codewords.

 An alternative more stringent definition (not used here) is in terms of a map encoding logical information from \(\Sigma^k\) into \(\Sigma^n\), yielding an \((n,k,d)_{\Sigma}\) block code, where \(d\) is the code distance.